YofarDev/Rizz-Againt-The-Machine/README.md

-# Rizz Againt The Machine
+# Rizz Against The Machine

 A small game based on LLMs.